ahadi-analytics/sntutils/README.md

 ### Geolocation Handling

-#### `prep_geonames` for Interactive Admin Name Cleaning and Matching
+#### `harmonize_admin_names` for Interactive Admin Name Cleaning and Matching

-The `prep_geonames` function combines algorithmic matching with user interactivity to clean and standardize administrative names.
+The `harmonize_admin_names` function combines algorithmic matching with user interactivity to clean and standardize administrative names.
 It uses string distance calculations for initial matching and allows users to make final corrections interactively, with all decisions saved for future use.
 The function supports a user-provided lookup dataset as a reference or defaults to internal WHO geonames data if no lookup is provided.
 Additionally, it supports hierarchical stratification across up to six administrative levels.
 Cached user decisions enhance consistency and efficiency in subsequent sessions.
 For users who prefer to run the code without interactivity, the function can be executed with `interactive = FALSE`.

 ```r
 target_df <- data.frame(